 Title V. Health Care Workforce

 The Act funds scholarships and loans to increase the number of primary care physicians, nurses, physician assistants, mental health providers, and dentists.
-Its goal was to double the number of patients treated in its five years.
+It also funded training in several areas, including geriatric medicine, cultural competency, and dentistry.

 Title VI.
 Transparency and Program Integrity

-The Act requires doctors to report on any financial interest they have with imaging companies, etc., and provide a list of alternative service providers to patients.
-It requires medical device makers, drug companies, etc., to reveal financial arrangements they have with doctors.
-Enterprises that manage the prescription drug portion of Medicare or the state exchanges are required to report any financial concessions they receive from pharmaceutical companies.
+The Act requires doctors to report any financial interest they have with imaging companies, etc., and provide a list of alternative service providers to patients.
+It requires medical device makers, drug companies, etc. to reveal financial arrangements they have with doctors.
+Enterprises that manage the prescription drug portion of Medicare or the state exchanges must report any financial concessions they receive from pharmaceutical companies.

 Title VI provides training and requires background checks for nursing home staff to reduce elder abuse.

 The Title also cracks down on fraud by identifying high-risk providers and preventing them from setting up in another state.
 It gives states the ability to test legal reforms to enhance patient safety, encourage efficient resolution of disputes, and improve access to liability insurance.